 Rethink tomorrow

 Novozymes is the world leader in bioinnovation.
 Together with customers across a broad array of industries we create tomorrow’s industrial biosolutions, improving our customers' business and the use of our planet's resources.
 With over 700 products used in 130 countries, Novozymes’ bioinnovations improve industrial performance and safeguard the world’s resources by offering superior and sustainable solutions for tomorrow’s ever-changing marketplace.

 Contact

-Head of Fermentation Optimization Department, Senior Manager, Annika Knøsgaard Mogensen (+45 3077 1624) if you need further information about the job.

-Application deadline: April 30th, 2014
+Application deadline: September 16h, 2014 at 12.00

-Please attach your master diploma with your CV.
+Please attach your CV and cover letter.